bluppfisk/coindicator/README.md

 ```

 ## Running
 To run the indicator with the default settings or with the previous settings, type `make` to run and the indicator should appear in the notification area.
-Alternatively, you can run `python3 coin/coin.py` to configure the app.
+Alternatively, you can run `python3 coin/coin.py` to start the app.

 ## Configuration
-Coin.py takes two parameters to configure the instance(s):
+Coin.py takes two optional parameters to configure the instance(s):

 * `python3 coin/coin.py asset=kraken:XXBTZEUR:30` will launch a single indicator for the asset pair XBT/EUR on the Kraken exchange with a refresh rate of 30 seconds.
 Asset pairs must always be in this format: `X XBT Z EUR` where `X` means `from` and `Z` means `to`.
 According to the ISO standard, currencies that are not bound to a country take an X as the first letter of their abbreviation, hence `XBT` for Bitcoin.

 * `python3 coin/coin.py file=startmany.yaml` will read startmany.yaml from the `coin` directory and start an indicator for each configuration it finds in there.
 Take a peek in `startmany.yaml`for examples and edit it to configure the exchanges, currency pairs and refresh rates for each instance.

+## Troubleshooting
+- If you're getting a `SyntaxError: Missing parentheses in call to 'print'.`, you may be using a Python2 library in there somewhere.
+Look through the error to identify which package it is.
+If it is `gi`, you can install the correct version with `sudo apt install python3-gi`.
+Additionally, you may have to uninstall the python2 gi library `pip3 uninstall gi` for it to work.

+- If you're not on an Ubuntu Linux or if you're not running the Unity desktop manager, you can still get the app running (depending on the system).
+Here's how to do it for Ubuntu 17.10 with Gnome3:

+	* After running `make install`, run `sudo apt install gir1.2-appindicator3-0.1` to install libappindicator support.
+	* On Ubuntu, install the KStatusNotifierItem/AppIndicator support shell extension for Gnome from the Ubuntu Software Installer OR
+	* On other systems, get the [KStatusNotifierItem/AppIndicator support shell extension for Gnome](https://extensions.gnome.org/extension/615/appindicator-support/) (there's a browser extension to help you; follow the instructions on the page)
+	* The Indicators should now show.
+If they don't, you may have to `sudo apt install gnome-tweak-tool` to manually activate the extension.